lucasmargui/react-web-push/README.md

 # React/Vite Deployment Tutorial with Docker, Nginx, and SSL

-This tutorial will guide you step-by-step through deploying a React/Vite project on an EC2 instance using Docker, Nginx, and Certbot for SSL certificates.
+This tutorial provides detailed step-by-step instructions to deploy a React/Vite project on an EC2 instance using Docker, Nginx, and Certbot for SSL certificates.
+Each step includes examples to make the process clear.

 ---